Thao152/Carbon/README.md

 | 2015 | 10840415       |
 | 2016 | 1640182        |
 | 2017 | 340271         |

+➡ Insight:

+- A massive spike in 2015 corresponds to large-scale turbine and automotive production data recorded that year.

+- After 2015, emissions dropped significantly — possibly due to improved reporting, efficiency, or reduced data coverage

 ### 7.Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?
 ```